CtrlK

 Specificity

-Names the domain (Jetpack Navigation Compose on Android) and one action ('implement type-safe routes'), but doesn't list multiple concrete actions like defining routes, handling arguments, creating nested graphs, or deep links.
+It names the domain (Jetpack Navigation Compose) and one action ('implement type-safe routes using Kotlin serialization'), but doesn't list multiple concrete actions like defining arguments, handling deep links, creating nested graphs, etc.

 2 / 3